RBSC/Carnivore2/Presets/presets_readme.txt

-PAINTER.RCP	- RCP file for "Painter" graphics editor QURAN.RCP	- RCP file for "Quran" cartridge dump (shared by Wbahnassi) EIDOLON.RCP	- RCP file for "Eidolon" game (shared by Carmeloco)
+PAINTER.RCP	- RCP file for "Painter" graphics editor QURAN.RCP	- RCP file for "Quran" cartridge dump (shared by Wbahnassi) EIDOLON.RCP	- RCP file for "Eidolon" game (shared by Carmeloco) HOIN1SP.RCP	- RCP file for "Hole In One Special" game RMONSTER.RCP	- RCP file for "Rune Monster" game GUARDIC.RCP	- RCP file for "Guardic" game
+MUTANTS.RCP	- RCP file for "Mutants from the Deep" game

 Preset for certain SCC+ games is also included - SCCPLUS.RCP.
 Please see the readme.txt file for more information about this file.